clvrai/leaps/README.md

         - --CEM.init_type: initial distribution to sample from ['normal':N(0,1), 'tiny_normal':N(0,0.1), 'ones':N(1, 0)]

 - Results are saved to `pretrain/output_dir`.
 Use tensorboard to visualize the results.
 Note: returns are set to a maximum of 1.1, while it is a max of 1.0 in the paper.
 This reward difference is due to a syntax bonus, simply subtract 0.1 from the printed/tensorboard results to get the corresponding return out of 1.0.
+    - By default, if the best program achieves max return (1.1) for 10 CEM iterations in a row, the search process is considered to be converged and it is killed early.
+The best program and its corresponding return is printed every CEM iteration.

 ## Results